-Location: Right-hand view on entering the village from the southern gateway, Winch Road a) Open farming landscape at southern village gateway, providing far reaching and panoramic views which is typical of Gayton

-Description: Small gap provided by a low-lying hedge along an otherwise tree and hedgerow-lined road.
+Location: Right-hand view on entering the village from the southern gateway, Winch Road Description: Small gap provided by a low-lying hedge along an otherwise tree and hedgerow-lined road.
 This gap provides a glimpse into the open farmland south of the village.